 Antibiotics are useless for viral infections

 Doctors often don’t know for sure if the bug your child (or you) have is a virus or bacteria.
 That matters because antibiotics are perfectly useless if the infection is viral.
 That’s why I think pediatricians and Lyme disease specialists should seriously rethink prescribing antibiotics to everyone who walks through their office door.
-If they do decided antibiotics are needed they should at least consider shorter terms of usage to minimize the very real risks that come with these drugs.
+If they do decide antibiotics are needed, they should at least consider shorter terms of usage to minimize the very real risks that come with these drugs.

 I saw the over-prescribing first-hand when my kids were young, that was 20 plus years ago.
 Then I saw it again with Sam when he was treated for Lyme.
 In the United States, statistics show that approximately half of all antibiotic prescriptions written have no therapeutic basis!

-But as shocking as that statistic is I think it’s likely a gross underestimate.
+But as shocking as that statistic is, I think it’s likely a gross underestimate.
 That’s why it’s so infuriating to learn that antibiotics could trigger a life-long metabolic disorder that requires insulin shots.
 Imagine a future filled with needle sticks, extreme dietary restrictions, endless doctor’s visits and a higher risk for a laundry list of other dangerous complications simply because you took an antibiotic you never needed in the first place.